harisrab/MNIST/README.md

 ```python
 from keras.datasets import mnist
 ```
+## Explaination for the Moving Parts

 ### Pre-Processing the Dataset for Training

 If you have some experience handling python statements, which I hope you do, then, the code is self-explainatory.
 For the sake of wholeness I will explain in general terms the working of this code.

 Line 4 downloads dataset seperating it into x_train (list of pixel values for each image) and y_train (list of corresponding labels identifying number contained in those images).
 The we reshape the data by picking up only the first 1000 images and giving a vector form to contain 784 pixel values, which can be fed directly to the neural network.
 Correspondingly, in line 7, we pick first 1000 labels for reshaped images.
+Here is the most valuable part: using numpy we create an matrix of zeros.
+Each row in the matrix represents a number, and then for loop is used to iterate through each array and set the corresponding bit of the number to 1.
+Effectively, this is the representation for the numbers in binary.
+This format is essential for our neural network.

 ```python
 1 def Preprocess_Training_Data():